-SUMMARY: In order for your website or application to succeed, you need to have the right content to meet your goals.
+In order for your website or application to succeed, you need to have the right content to meet your goals.
 By starting with a content-first mindset, you will ensure that proper time is given to understanding what you want to say and how to say it.
 Otherwise you may end up trying to cram content into a website that cannot hold it properly and your message will be lost on your users.

-It’s quite simple actually, it’s an approach where the content for your project determines the design of the site.
+Content-first design is an approach where the content for your project determines the design of the site.
 Think text, photos, charts, tables, lists… any element that can go on the page or screen is the content.
 Start your project by taking inventory of what needs to go on each page.
 Are you creating a dashboard with charts and tables?
 Or a marketing site with eye-catching photos or illustrations, plus supporting text?

 The more you know about what will go into the site, the better you can plan the design to fit the content.
 Think of it as building a house.
 Your architect will want to know how many bedrooms you will need before starting construction.
 Try to know as much as you can before starting to design.

-"I'm working on a new project."
+Working on a new project

-This is a great starting-off point for your new project.
 You can use your answers to help generate an outline to structure your site and build a site map.
 Site maps are a great way to identify all the pages / screens you will need.
 Which helps identify what content will be needed to fill your site.

 A site map is a visual representation of the pages in a site.
 It details the basic structure and determines the hierarchy of all the pages.
 This is a handy way to determine the design of the navigation and what templates may be needed.